 Respiratory

-Although the lungs are generally histologically normal at birth, most patients develop signs of pulmonary disease beginning in infancy or early childhood.
+Although the lungs are generally histologically normal at birth, most patients develop signs or symptoms of pulmonary disease beginning in infancy or early childhood.
 Mucus plugging and chronic bacterial infection, accompanied by a pronounced inflammatory response, damage the airways, ultimately leading to bronchiectasis and respiratory insufficiency.
-The course is characterized by episodic exacerbations with infection and progressive decline in pulmonary function.
+The clinical course of the disease is characterized by episodic exacerbations with infection and progressive decline in pulmonary function.

 Pulmonary damage is probably initiated by diffuse obstruction in the small airways by abnormally thick mucus secretions.
 Bronchiolitis and mucopurulent plugging of the airways occur secondary to obstruction and infection.
 Chronic inflammation secondary to the release of proteases and proinflammatory cytokines by cells in the airways also contributes to lung injury.
 Airway changes are more common than parenchymal changes, and emphysema is not prominent.
-About 50% of patients have bronchial hyperreactivity that may respond to bronchodilators.
+About 40% of patients have bronchial hyperreactivity that may partially or not at all respond to bronchodilators (1, 2).

 In patients with advanced pulmonary disease, chronic hypoxemia results in muscular hypertrophy of the pulmonary arteries, pulmonary hypertension, and right ventricular hypertrophy.